Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: Single electrons from heavy flavor in p+p collisions

 \section{Single electrons from heavy flavor in p+p collisions}

 As pointed out in the introduction the charm and bottom quark pairs are produced through initial hard nucleon-nucleon scattering in relativistic heavy-ion collisions.
-We employ the PYTHIA event generator to produce the heavy-quark pairs and modify their transverse momentum and rapidity such that they are similar to those from the FONLL calculations.
-In the case of heavy-ion collisions at the top RHIC energy of $\sqrt{s}=200$ GeV, the transverse momentum and the rapidity of the charm quark are reduced by 10 \% and 16 \%~\cite{Song:2015sfa}, respectively, and those of the bottom quark are unmodified.
-The transverse momentum of charm quarks at the invariant energy of $\sqrt{s}=62.4$ GeV is modified to $\rm p_T^*=p_T-0.6 \tanh(p_T/1.2~GeV)$, where $\rm p_T$ and $\rm p_T^*$, respectively, are the original and modified transverse momenta, while the rapidity is reduced by 15 \%.
-The transverse momentum and the rapidity of a bottom quark at the same energy are, respectively, reduced by 5 \% and enhanced by 15 \%.
-The 'MSEL' code in PYTHIA is taken to be the default value 1 for charm production, and 5 for bottom production.
+We employ the PYTHIA event generator to produce the heavy-quark pairs and modify their transverse momentum and rapidity such that they are similar to those from the FONLL calculations~\cite{Cacciari:2012ny}.
+In case of p+p collisions at the top RHIC energy of $\sqrt{s}=200$ GeV, the transverse momentum and the rapidity of the charm quark from the PYTHIA event generator are reduced by 10 \% and 16 \%~\cite{Song:2015sfa}, respectively, and those of the bottom quark are unmodified.
+The transverse momentum of charm quarks at the invariant energy of $\sqrt{s}=62.4$ GeV is modified to $\rm p_T^*=p_T-0.6 \tanh(p_T/1.2~GeV)$, where $\rm p_T$ and $\rm p_T^*$, respectively, are the original and modified transverse momenta, while the rapidity is reduced by 15 \%~\cite{Cacciari:2012ny}.
+The transverse momentum and the rapidity of a bottom quark at the same energy are, respectively, reduced by 5 \% and enhanced by 15 \%~\cite{Cacciari:2012ny}.
+The `MSEL' code in PYTHIA, which enables to select a specific production channel, is taken to be the default value 1 for charm production, and 5 for bottom production.

 Figures \ref{pp200Q} and \ref{pp62Q} show the ${\rm p_T}$ spectra and rapidity distributions of charm and bottom quarks in p+p collisions at $\sqrt{s}=200$ GeV and 62.4 GeV, where the dashed and solid lines are from the tuned PYTHIA and FONLL calculations, respectively.
-The FONLL calculations are rescaled such that the total cross sections for charm production are 0.8 and 0.14 mb at $\sqrt{s}=200$ GeV and 62.4 GeV, respectively.
-The ratios of the bottom cross section to the charm cross section are taken to be 0.75 \% and 0.145~\% at the same energies as in the FONLL calculations.
+The FONLL calculations are rescaled such that the total cross sections for charm production are 0.8 and 0.12 mb at $\sqrt{s}=200$ GeV and 62.4 GeV, respectively, from the measurement of the STAR collaboration~\cite{Adamczyk:2012af} and the interpolation of the PHSD~\cite{Song:2015sfa}.
+The ratios of the bottom cross section to the charm cross section are taken to be 0.75 \% and 0.145~\% at the same energies as in the FONLL calculations~\cite{Cacciari:2012ny}.
 We find that our tuned PYTHIA generator gives very similar charm and bottom distributions as those from FONLL calculations, which fixes the input from pQCD.

-Furthermore, the produced charm and bottom quarks in hard nucleon-nucleon collisions are hadronized by emitting soft gluons, which is denoted by 'fragmentation'.
+Furthermore, the produced charm and bottom quarks in hard nucleon-nucleon collisions are hadronized by emitting soft gluons, which is denoted by `fragmentation'.
 We use the fragmentation function of Peterson which reads as~\cite{Peterson:1982ak}

 where $z$ is the momentum fraction of the hadron $H$ fragmented from the heavy quark $Q$ while $\epsilon_Q$ is a fitting parameter which is taken to be $\epsilon_Q$ = 0.01 for charm~\cite{Song:2015sfa} and 0.004 for bottom~\cite{DELPHI:2011aa}.
 Figure~\ref{peterson} shows the fragmentation functions of charm and bottom quarks as a function of the hadron momentum fraction $z$.
 Since the charm quark is much heavier than the soft emitted gluons, it takes a large momentum fraction in the fragmentation into a $D-$meson.
 It is even more pronounced in the case of a bottom quark.